deltaryz/doritobot/readme.md

 * `cb`: Cleverbot.IO API integration; forwards the given message to Cleverbot and posts his response
 * `db`: Make a Derpibooru search query with the given tags and post a random image result.
 * `h`: Responds with "h".
+* `pvfmservers`: Lists the various PVFM streams with direct source links.

 The `config.json` file contains the login data and various other properties you may wish to adjust.
 An example json is included in the repo.